RoskiDeluge/cbot-c/README.md

 ## Cbot-cli Basics

-The application is a C script that prompts the Llama/Ollama text completion endpoint with a system message and can identify the OS of the current system.
+This cli application prompts the Llama/Ollama text completion endpoint with a system message and can identify the OS of the current system.
 This helps ensure that Linux, Mac, and Windows specific commands tend to be more accurate.

-This project is a port of the original Cbot-cli python project into pure C.
+_This project is a pure C version of the original Cbot-cli project written in Python._

 ## Building